3mdeb/news-and-ideas/blog/content/post/2024-11-26-measured-boot-improvements.md

 ### Solution

 We already have many pieces prepared earlier, like unified TPM support and a TCG-compliant event log.
-The work required to pass the vent log from coreboot is not that huge, as EDKII already knows the TCG event log format, so all we have to do is process each event and create a HandOffBlock (HOB) containing the measurements made by stages preceding UEFI DXE (Driver Execution
+The work required to pass the event log from coreboot is not that huge, as EDKII already knows the TCG event log format, so all we have to do is process each event and create a HandOffBlock (HOB) containing the measurements made by stages preceding UEFI DXE (Driver Execution